alexdiliberto/monomorphic-ref-bug-app/README.md

 # monomorphic-ref-bug-app

+the latest commit has the bug

-to view the bug update revert the latest commit
+to see the code working, simply update revert the latest commit